rodrigo-schmitt/Artificial-Satellites---Orbital-Movement/README.md

 # Artificial-Satellites---Orbital-Movement
-Repository for the "Artificial Satellites - Orbital Movement" graduate course from INPE Here lies every piece of code I've written for this course.
+Repository for the "Artificial Satellites - Orbital Movement" graduate course from INPE.

+Here lies every piece of code I've written for this course.